astronomer/airflow-databricks-use-case/README.md

 Astro Databricks provider tutorial
 ==================================

-This repository contains the DAG code used in the Astronomer Learn tutorial [Orchestrate Databricks jobs with Airflow](https://docs.astronomer.io/learn/airflow-databricks).
+This repository contains the DAG code used in the [Astronomer Databricks use case example](https://docs.astronomer.io/learn/use-case-airflow-databricks).
 The DAG uses both the Astro Databricks provider as well as the Astro Python SDK.

 # How to use this repository

 This section explains how to run this repository with Airflow.
 Note that you will need to define extra connections (AWS, Databricks and a connection to a relational database).
-See the tutorial  for instructions.
+To do so, rename the `.env_example` file to `.env` and add your own credentials.
 The code used in the Databricks notebooks is available in the `databricks_notebook_code` folder.

 ## Option 1: Use GitHub Codespaces